HCastano/trustless-bridges-presentation/bridges.md

 [Chain A] -> [Chain B]

 - Basically an on-chain light client for a foreign chain
+- Light clients only follow headers and keep no state

 [Chain A Headers] -> [Chain B]